svtk/AtomicKotlinCourse/Programming Basics/Number Types/Exercise 1/task.md

 ## Number Types (#1)

-Make sure you understand how arithmetical operations work.
-Write down your answers to the following expressions and then check yourself using Kotlin:
+Guess the results of the following expressions and then check yourself using
+Kotlin:

 ```kotlin
 val a = 11 / 3